 Donald Cameron, Anne Louisa and two other children, Albinia (d.1861 aged 21) and George (d.1874), are buried in the churchyard of St Mary Magdelene Church in Great Hampden, Buckinghamshire.

-Vere died aged 85 in London (Eccleston Square?) on November 15, 1888, having lost her husband and three of her children.
+Vere died aged 85 at 22 Eccleston Square, London, on 15 November 1888, having lost her husband and three of her children.
 She's buried with them at St Mary Magdelene.

 "I wrote to you in good faith"

 Mason Stanhope Kenny was a very interesting character.
 He was of the Kenny family of Ballinrobe, Ireland, believed to descend from a Huguenot refugee.
 The family, originally Catholic, later converted to Protestantism - only to re-convert to Catholicism in the mid-19th century.
 The Kenny family was established in Ballinrobe by 1740.

 Dr Kenny was born in Ballinrobe on 29 Nov 1786; he received his medical degree in 1808, as reported by The Edinburgh Medical and Surgical Journal

 On the 24th of June, the Senatus Academicus of Edinburgh conferred the degress of Doctor in Medicine on the following Gentlemen, after having gone through the appointed examinations, and publicly defended their respective inaugral dissertations:

 Mason Stanhope Kenny